 Receive Partial Benefits at Age 62

 Age 62 is the earliest you're eligible to apply for Social Security.
 However, you will only receive a portion of your benefits.
 To receive 100 percent, you need to wait until you reach your full retirement age.
+Keep in mind that you can apply for Social Security benefits up to four months before you want your retirement benefits to start.5

 Did You Know: The Social Security Administration has an online benefits calculator to estimate how much you'll receive at age 62, compared to waiting until full retirement age.